 Codat raises $40M and expands its API infrastructure for SME data

-Company triples revenues as financial institutions and technology companies including 12 unicorns, leverage its API to better serve small businesses.
+Company triples revenues as financial institutions and technology companies including 12 unicorns, leverage its API infrastructure to better serve small businesses.

 NEW YORK and LONDON – 01 July 2021 – Codat, the technology company that enables small businesses to seamlessly share business and financial data with financial and other service providers secures $40 million from investors, following 3x annual growth and doubling of headcount.
-It has also announced the expansion of its APIs to include payroll and commerce data, broadening the data sets that flow through Codat.
+It has also announced the expansion of its APIs to include commerce data, broadening the data sets that flow through Codat.

 The Series B round is led by Tiger Global, whose other investments include Stripe, Brex, and Checkout.com, with existing investors Index Ventures and PayPal Ventures also participating.
-Codat plans to use the funds to expand its US presence following the launch of the New York office in January this year, add new data products to its API, accelerate hiring, and onboard new customers.
+Codat plans to use the funds to expand its US presence following the launch of the New York office in January this year, add new data products, accelerate hiring, and onboard new customers.
 As part of its growth strategy, the company will also expand its San Francisco office as more startups building the next generation of products and services for small businesses, choose to run on Codat.